yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 3: Create a backup of the WideWorldImporters database

-To perform online data migrations, DMS looks for backups and logs in the SMB shared backup folder on the source database server.
-In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the `\\SQLSERVER2008\dms-backups` SMB network share you created in a previous task.
+To perform online data migrations, DMS looks for database and transaction log backups in the shared SMB backup folder on the source database server.
+In this task, you create a backup of the `WideWorldImporters` database using SSMS and write it to the `\\SQLSERVER2008\dms-backups` SMB network share you made in a previous task.
 The backup file needs to include a checksum, so you add that during the backup steps.

 1. On the SqlServer2008 VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.